Meditation: In the workplace

 A 2010 review of the literature on spirituality and performance in organizations found an increase in corporate meditation programs.

 As of 2016 around a quarter of U.S. employers were using stress reduction initiatives.
 The goal was to help reduce stress and improve reactions to stress.
 Aetna now offers its program to its customers.
 Google also implements mindfulness, offering more than a dozen meditation courses, with the most prominent one, "Search Inside Yourself", having been implemented since 2007.
 General Mills offers the Mindful Leadership Program Series, a course which uses a combination of mindfulness meditation, yoga and dialogue with the intention of developing the mind's capacity to pay attention.
+Research indicates that workplace mindfulness programs may contribute to improved employee mental health and retention.

 Many military organizations around the world have found meditation and mindfulness practice can support a range of benefits related to combat, including support for mental health, mental clarity, focus and stress control.

 In school

 A review of 15 peer-reviewed studies of youth meditation in schools indicated transcendental meditation a moderate effect on wellbeing and a small effect on social competence.
 Insufficient research has been done on the effect of meditation on academic achievement.
 Evidence has also shown possible improvement to stress, cognitive performance in school taught meditation.

 Positive effects on emotion regulation, stress and anxiety can also be seen in students in university and nursing.